fossadev/fossabot-docs/docs/variables/charity.md

 ## $(charity.target)

-Returns the fundraising goal set for the Charity campaign that the channel is fundraising for.
+Returns the fundraising goal set for the charity campaign that the channel is fundraising for.

 #### Parameters